matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 rake db:migrate
 {% endhighlight ruby %}

-And then make some data in the console
+And make some data in the console

 {% highlight ruby %}
 rails c